A literary masterpiece meets sheer theatrical ambition in this dynamic, sharply political theatrical adaptation of George Orwell’s cautionary classic.

 From UK theatrical innovators Headlong, Orwell's dystopian classic came roaring onto the stage in 2013 and since then it has become an international phenomenon.
 Seen by more than 500,000 people, it has enjoyed three hugely successful West End seasons and is a current hit on Broadway.

-1984 is a Headlong, Nottingham Playhouse and Almeida Theatre production, presented in association with Auckland Theatre Company and State Theatre Company South Australia
+1984 is a Headlong, Nottingham Playhouse and Almeida Theatre production, presented by Auckland Arts Festival and GWB Entertainment in association with Auckland Theatre Company and State Theatre Company South Australia

 Contains violence, strobe lighting and loud sound effects.